microfox-ai/microfox/packages/slack/docs/functions/getActiveUsers.md

-# listActiveUsers
+# getActiveUsers

-The `listActiveUsers` function retrieves a list of all active (non-deleted) users in a Slack workspace.
+The `getActiveUsers` function retrieves a list of all active (non-deleted) users in a Slack workspace.

 ## Parameters